-2. Hybrid life cycle assessment of biosolids processing technologies: This PhD project aims to:
+2. Hybrid life cycle assessment of biosolids processing technologies: (SEE ABOVE) This PhD project aims to:

 - develop a hybrid life cycle assessment model that combines bottom-up process data and top-down input-output data to represent the biosolids processing technologies utilised across Australia to evaluate the impacts of biosolids treatment options in multiple dimensions

 - utilise the Industrial Ecology Virtual Laboratory within the UNSW Sustainability Assessment Program for hybrid life cycle assessments and environmental footprint analysis.

 3. Life cycle assessment of biosolids processing technologies: Project no longer available.

 4. Modelling nutrients and substances in wastewater treatment plants and biosolids: (SEE ABOVE) This PhD project aims to:

 - track and model carbon and nutrient flows in sludge and biosolids composition using bottom-up approaches for the systems scale and top-down approaches for the national scale;

 - investigate sustainability on a national scale by benchmarking nutrient flows against critical planetary boundaries

 - utilise the Industrial Ecology Laboratory within the UNSW Sustainability Assessment Program for hybrid life cycle assessments and environmental footprint analysis.

 5. Fate of emerging contaminants following biosolid application?
 This PhD project aims to: